Diallo75012/djangochatbotAI/notes.md

 # List of function being processed by rust and their story
 - [x] `ai_personality` file have been handed to rust and replaced by `load_personality`: the only place where we need this is in `clientchat/views/clientuserchat function`, where we set the environment variable `AI_PERSONALITY_TRAITS` which will be pulled by retriever agent in the `answer_to_user` node.
-- [x] `delete_embeddings` file has also been handed to rust and replaced by `delete_colelction_py` which will connect to the database and get rid of the collection passed in the function.
+- [x] `delete_embeddings` file has also been handed to rust and replaced by `delete_collection_py` which will connect to the database and get rid of the collection passed in the function.
 The route `deleteBusinessData` is the one calling the internal API, in `agents` app which has a `deleteEmbeddings` route that deletes the coleciton therefore the embeddings stored in that collection. so this function handed to rust is used only in `agents views`

 ```bash
 chatbotaidb=> select * from langchain_pg_collection ;